dlc-01/StudyJava/README.md

 # StudyJava
-  In beginer i have Battleship game
+  In beginer i have Battleship game\n
   There is also a simple blockchain that is updated